 1. Main Project

-This would be entire project context.
+This would be the entire project context.
 Whatever you do in IntelliJ IDEA, you do that in the context of a project.
 A project is an organizational unit that represents a complete software solution.
 A project in Android Studio is like a workspace in Eclipse.
-In android Studio a project, can contain multiple modules.
+In Android Studio a project can contain multiple modules.
 A module in Android Studio is like a project in Eclipse.
-In the above screenshot “LoginAuthenticator” is the name of my project
+In the above screenshot, “LoginAuthenticator” is the name of my project

-This means that, in theory it is possible to build multiple apps with in the same project.
-From my personal experience, creating multiple apps with in the same project doesn’t works well.
+This means that, in theory, it is possible to build multiple apps within the same project.
+From my personal experience, creating multiple apps within the same project doesn’t work well.
 So, I recommend not to make your hands dirty trying the same thing.
-Instead, It is a better idea to create single app per single project.
+Instead, It is a better idea to create a single app per single project.

-Eclipse uses project.properties file for project specific metadata.
-Here in android studio, this .idea does the same thing.
-This means the project specific metadata is stored by Android Studio.
+Eclipse uses project.properties file for project-specific metadata.
+Here in the Android studio, this .idea does the same thing.
+This means the project-specific metadata is stored by Android Studio.

 3. Project Module (app)

 This is the actual project folder where your application code resides.
 The application folder has following sub directories

 a. build: This has all the complete output of the make process i.e. classes.dex, compiled classes and resources, etc.

 In the Android Studio GUI, only a few folders are shown.
 The important part is that your R.java is found here under build/source/r/<build variant>/<package>/R.java